Drive sales on autopilot with ecommerce-focused features

 Apple’s multichannel strategy

 When it comes to multichannel, Apple is a great example of using this strategy to focus on the product.
-While the ‘click and mortar’ giant operates both physical and online stores, even multiple stores, their retail store concept is seen as unique among retail companies.
+While the ‘click and mortar’ giant operates both physical and online stores, their retail store concept is seen as unique among retail companies.

 Instead of focusing on in-store sales, iStores are, first and foremost, built to complement the company’s ecommerce business, which accounts for most of Apple’s total sales.